RyuDevelopment/.github/profile/README.md

 Here's a list of some of our featured projects:

-- [Ryu Core](link_to_ryu_core): Ryu Core is a comprehensive ranking system for Minecraft servers with a wide range of features.
-It also provides a Developer API for further customization and integration.
+- [rCore](https://github.com/RyuDevelopment/rCore): rCore is a comprehensive ranking system for Minecraft servers with a wide range of features.
+It also provides a [Developer API](https://github.com/RyuDevelopment/rCoreAPI) for further customization and integration.

 Explore our repositories to discover more solutions and tools!